SimplePhotoGallery/core/README.md

 # Simple Photo Gallery

-Create beautiful photo galleries that tell a story in 30 seconds.
-No configuration needed to get started - just run two commands in your photos folder.
+Create beautiful photo galleries that tell a story in just 30 seconds.
+No configuration required to get started—simply run two commands in your photos folder.

 ## Quick Start